Turner Syndrome

 How can I take care of my child with Turner syndrome?

 Early diagnosis is key.
 Pay attention to your child’s growth and milestones.
-Perhaps you noticed your child doesn’t seem to be growing as they should or you see unusual physical symptoms.
-Talk to your pediatrician.
+Perhaps you noticed your child doesn’t seem to be growing as you expect, or you see unusual physical symptoms.
+Talk to their pediatrician about any concerns.

-Certain treatments, such as hormone therapy, are best started early.
+Certain treatments, such as hormone therapy, are most effective if you start them early.
 It’s also important to stay on top of other medical concerns, such as heart problems.
-Your healthcare provider can help you set up a team of specialists to manage your child’s care.
-Your child will likely need regular monitoring and checkups to keep tabs on their her health and any concerns.
+Your child will likely need regular monitoring and checkups to keep tabs on their health and any concerns.

 Providers also recommend that children with Turner syndrome:

-• Get screened for learning problems: This should happen as early as 1 or 2 years of age.
-Teachers and parents can work together to help the child before learning disabilities get more serious.
-Children with TS can learn executive function skills.
-Tutoring and occupational therapy can help them function at their best in school and at home.
+• Get screened for learning disabilities: This should happen as early as 1 or 2 years of age.
+Working with your child’s teachers can help address issues before learning disabilities get more serious.

-• Work with a mental health professional: A therapist can help with social issues and low self-esteem, anxiety and depression.
-Cognitive-behavioral therapy, a type of talk therapy, can improve a person’s quality of life.
+• Work with a mental health professional: A therapist, like a child psychologist, can help with social issues and low self-esteem, anxiety and depression.
+Cognitive-behavioral therapy (CBT), a type of psychotherapy (talk therapy), can help your child navigate and cope with these challenges.

 If your child has Turner syndrome, ask your provider: